WXJC (AM)

-WXJC (850 kHz, "Truth 101.1") is an AM radio station licensed to Birmingham, Alabama.
-It is owned by the Crawford Broadcasting Company with the license held by Kimtron, Inc. WXJC and its sister station 101.1 WXJC-FM simulcast a Christian talk and teaching radio format with some Southern gospel and worship music.
+WXJC (850 AM, "Truth 101.1") is a commercial radio station licensed to Birmingham, Alabama, United States.
+It is owned by the Crawford Broadcasting Company with the license held by Kimtron, Inc. WXJC and WXJC-FM (101.1) jointly simulcast a Christian talk and teaching format with some Southern gospel and worship music.
 The studios are on Summit Parkway at West Valley Avenue.

-By day, WXJC is powered at 50,000 watts, the maximum for AM stations.
-But 850 AM is a clear channel frequency.
-To avoid interference with other stations, WXJC reduces power at night to 1,000 watts.
-It uses a directional antenna with a four-tower array.
-The transmitter is near Pawnee Village Road at Cleage Road in Birmingham.
+WXJC's transmitter is sited near Pawnee Village Road at Cleage Road in Birmingham.
 Programming is also heard on FM translator W245CS at 96.9 MHz.